schickling/schickling.github.io/_posts/2014-02-12-synchronous-tasks-gulp.md

 gulp.task('build', ['clean', 'concat']);
 ```

-The difference is that you need to `return` the actual task and gulp knows on its own when it's done.
+The difference is, that you need to `return` the actual task and gulp knows on its own when it's done.
 To specify the running order of the tasks, you need to add the dependent tasks, which should be finished first, as the second parameter to a task.
-In my case it's pretty obvious that the directory needs to be cleaned first, before the `concat` task may run.
+In my case it's pretty obvious, that the directory needs to be cleaned first, before the `concat` task may run.

 I hope I could help someone with my experiences with gulp.
 If you got a better solution, please let me know in the comments.